-This Form 10-K contains market, industry and government data and forecasts that have been obtained from publicly available information, various industry publications and other published industry sources.
-We have not independently verified the information and cannot make any representation as to the accuracy or completeness of such information.
+This Form 10-K contains market, industry and government data and forecasts that have been obtained from publicly available information, various industry publications and surveys and other published industry sources such as consultant surveys and forecasts.
+Industry publications and surveys, consultant surveys and forecasts generally state that the information contained therein has been obtained from sources believed to be reliable, but there can be no assurance as to the accuracy and completeness of such information.
+We have not independently verified any of the data from third-party sources nor have we ascertained the underlying economic assumptions relied upon therein.
+Similarly, internal company surveys, industry forecasts and market research, which we believe to be reliable based upon management's knowledge of the industry, have not been verified by any independent sources.
 None of the reports and other materials of third-party sources referred to in this Form 10-K were prepared for use in, or in connection with, this report.

-Trademarks and Tradenames
+Trademarks and Trade Names